-Degree Requirements for MA and PhD in Chemistry
+Degree Requirements for the M.A. and Ph.D. in Chemistry

 Requirements for the PhD in Chemistry